Boost your sales with funnel analysis! A thorough explanation using tools and practical examples [Latest 2024]

 |---|---|---|

-Rich data analysis features, free of charge | Easy to implement, diverse data acquisition, has abundant information due to widespread usage on many websites | Advanced analysis requires specialized knowledge, interpretation of data may take time |
+Rich data analysis capabilities, free | Easy to implement, allows diverse data acquisition, widely used on many websites resulting in abundant information | Advanced analysis requires expertise, data interpretation can take time |

 2. Google Sheets